Emergence via non-existence of averages: Abstract

 \section{Abstract}

 Inspired by a recent work by Berger, we introduce the concept of pointwise emergence.
 This concept provides with a new quantitative perspective into the study of non-existence of averages for dynamical systems.
-We show that high pointwise emergence on a large set appears for abundant dynamical systems: There is a dense subset of any Newhouse open set each element of which has super-polynomial pointwise emergence on a positive Lebesgue measure subset of the state space.
-Furthermore, the full shift has super-polynomial pointwise emergence on a residual subset of the state space.
+We show that high pointwise emergence on a large set appears for abundant dynamical systems: Any continuous maps on a compact metric space with the specification property have super-polynomial pointwise emergence on a residual subset of the state space.
+Furthermore, there is a dense subset of any Newhouse open set each element of which has super-polynomial pointwise emergence on a positive Lebesgue measure subset of the state space.